JowoScript/JowoScript/README.md

 <strong>
 	in english if i translation
 	<br><br>
 	The IDE Kingdom Technology environment isn't free either.
-Even if you want to be a member, you have to buy it, so how can other people who don't contribute can't anything get it for free hahaha. indonesia government dont buy my product until now.
+Even if you want to be a member, you have to buy it, so how can other people who don't contribute can't anything get it for free hahaha. indonesia government dont buy my product until now. dont trust politic if your know
 	<br><br>
 	the translation error in indonesia ? so i translate alone hahahaha
 	<br><br>